Chief Joseph Brant National Gallery of Canada

 Joseph Brant, Mohawk chief

 Brant Street appeared on the Stratford map of 1922, but was laid out much earlier by part of the George Forman survey of 1870.
-Brant Street is named for Brant County which in turn was named for the Mohawk Indian chief, Joseph Brant, whose Indian name was Thayendanaga.
+Brant Street is named for Brant County which in turn was named for the Mohawk Indigenous chief, Joseph Brant, whose Indian name was Thayendanaga. ( one of several spellings).

-Joseph Brant, principal chief of the Six Nations Indians, was born on the banks of the Ohio River in 1742.
+Joseph Brant, principal chief of the Six Nations of The Grand River, was born on the banks of the Ohio River in 1742.
 He fought on the British side in the Revolutionary War (1775-83), also known as the American Revolution.
-After he led the Mohawk tribe to the valley of the Grand River in Southern Ontario.
+After the war, he led the Mohawk tribe to the valley of the Grand River in Southern Ontario.

 Both the County of Brant and city of Brantford are named after Brant.
-The leader of the Six Nation Indians and his followers routinely crossed the Grand River in the vicinity of Brantford; hence the name taken from "Brant's ford."
+The leader of the Six Nation of The Grand River and his followers routinely crossed the Grand River in the vicinity of Brantford; hence the name taken from "Brant's ford."

-John Grant has a fascinating history and close connection with Tiger Dunlop.
-(See below) While Grant and Dunlop were mapping the wilderness of what would become Perth County, John Galt travelled to Goderich by the well-known and well-travelled waterways by boat from Penetanguishene and around the Bruce Peninsula to meet Dunlop and Brant, who had guided the land exploring party along what would be the Huron Road through Stratford in 1827.
-Galt arrived in Goderich on His Majesty's gunboat the Bee.
+John Brant has a fascinating history and close connection with Tiger Dunlop.
+(See below) While Grant and Dunlop were mapping the wilderness of what would become Perth County, John Galt travelled to Goderich by the well-known and well-travelled waterways by boat from Penetanguishene.
+They sailed around the Bruce Peninsula to meet Dunlop and Brant, who had guided the land exploring party along what would be the Huron Road through Stratford in 1827.
+Galt arrived in Goderich on His Majesty's gunboat The Bee.
 He met Dunlop and Brant and celebrated with a bottle of champagne which Dunlop saved for several months for the occasion.
 By Stanford Dingman

 John Brant, son of Joseph Brant